kanzure/python-vaults/README.md

 new vault UTXO.

-**vault sync** synchronizes the vault's internal database with the bitcoin blockchain by communicating with a bitcoind node over RPC.
+**vault sync** synchronizes the vault's internal database with the bitcoin blockchain by communicating with a bitcoind node over RPC. (*This may be unnecessary now that bitcoind is responsible for syncing.*)

 **vault unlock many** starts the pre-determined stipend.
 This creates many sharded UTXOs.